pombredanne/golang-gddo-wiki/Source-Code-Links.md

 _Note:_ The [current implementation](https://github.com/golang/gddo/blob/d5e22321f6d50a058e175b602f2cc55a66a62a18/gosrc/gosrc.go#L379-L390)
 imposes a few additional restrictions to the description above.
-In order for the file field to have an effect (and not have unexpected adverse effects), these rules must be followed until the implementation is fixed:
+In order for the file field to have an effect (and not have unexpected adverse effects), these rules must be followed until the implementation is fixed (see [#385](https://github.com/golang/gddo/issues/385)):

 - The file field URL template must contain at least one instance of `{file}`.
 - If a `#` is present in the URL template, all instances of `{file}` must come before the `#`.